etag/user_documentation/User_Guide_for_ETAG.md

 #### Wireless connection

 ## Download and back up data
 You will likely want to download your data both as a backup and to use in local analyses.
 We back up your data in xyz ways.
+You can download your full dataset as a .zip file containing comma separated value (.csv) text files using the download tab/button.

 ## Visualize data
 The ETAG portal offers three filters and two map types.